pvcraven/2020-scams/source/fake_prizes/index.rst

 Avoiding fake prize scams requires vigilance of what sites you are visiting. with the internet in our pockets, it is more than easy to be on the internet
 With the power for anyone to create a website, it is easy for any scammer to make fishing sites and scam people worldwide.

-The other way to avoid these scams is to pay attention to emails, text messages, and ads.
+The other way to avoid these scams is to pay attention to emails, text messages, and **ads**.
 It is also essential to do a bit of background check on what companies or sites you are visiting and ensuring that you have done some homework before providing any information. [#f1]_

 .. figure:: scam.png